By: Eric Legaspi

 Take your core topic (say, “natural skincare”) and break it into component parts:

 All of these link to and from each other.
 Google loves this structure and your reader gets a deeper, more bingeable experience.
+This layered approach is what gives a semantic SEO strategy its compounding advantage over time.

 Google understands concepts now, so instead of obsessing over “best moisturizers,” weave in connected subjects - or entities - like: